Modern slavery and human trafficking statement

 • other forms of exploitation include organ removal, forced begging fraud, marriage, and illegal adoption

 Essex County Council (ECC) recognises its responsibility to take a robust approach to modern slavery and human trafficking.
-To demonstrate this ECC has conducted an Internal Audit on Modern Slavery to support a proactive approach to managing its Modern Slavery risk exposure.

 This annual statement sets out ECC’s actions to understand all potential modern slavery risks related to our activities and to put in place steps to eliminate acts of modern slavery and human trafficking within our business and in our supply chains, sub-contractors and partners.
-ECC is committed to preventing modern slavery and human trafficking in all its activities, and to ensure our supply chains are also free of this.

-The publication of this Annual Statement is part of that commitment and highlights our activities to address this.
+The publication of this annual statement is part of that commitment and highlights our activities to address this.

 Organisation's structure